Florian-Merle/dotfiles/README.md

 ## Font

 The font I use is called [CommitMono](https://commitmono.com/).
-I patched it with [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts), see the script `FontPatcher/commit.sh`.
+I patched it with [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts), see the repository [Florian-Merle/CommitMono-FontPatcher](https://github.com/Florian-Merle/CommitMono-FontPatcher) and its script `FontPatcher/commit.sh`.

 Note, that I do not like ligatures, so the script disables them.